-In Year 1 this week we are continuing to link our learning with Oliver's Vegetables.
+In Year 1 this week we are linking our learning with Billy's Bucket

 As Readers we will: -

-- Tap and clap key vocabulary about Oliver's Vegetables.
+- Tap and clap key vocabulary linked to Billy's bucket.

 - Enjoy reading and sharing a book with an adult.